abz-aleksey-qa/practical-task-1/readme.md

 ## Run utility (examples)

-> Note:  Output files saved in folde `output-files`
+> Note:  Output files saved in folder  `./output-files`.

+> After running, the utility automatically deletes all files from the output folder.

 Read mode :